 Why Won’t the Mortgage Company Work with Me?

-Now keep in mind that a lot of people come to see me after they have gone to mediation.
+Now keep in mind that a lot of people come to see our firm after they have gone to mediation.
 Needless to say, these are people who didn’t have a successful mediation.
 They are now looking to file for bankruptcy.

 Maybe there are a lot of people who have success at mediation?
-I just don’t see them.
+We just don’t see them.

-When someone comes to me after a failed mediation, I try to explain why it may have not succeeded.
+When someone comes to us after a failed mediation, we try to explain why it may have not succeeded.
 These are usually things the homeowner can’t do anything about.